Bill 15, The Fighting Fraud and Reducing Automobile Insurance Rates Act, 2014, has recently passed in Ontario.

 The injured person must now dispute the terminated benefit, making an accident benefits case against their own insurance company.

 This is particularly detrimental for injured people who have both accident benefits claims against their own insurance companies and tort claims against at-fault drivers.
-These victims and their doctors now must attend two separate sets of legal proceedings – the License Appeal Tribunal and the court case.
+These victims and their doctors now must attend two separate sets of legal proceedings – the Licence Appeal Tribunal and the court case.

 This forces the injured person to pay two sets of lawyers’ fees and disbursements, when litigation is already expensive.
 Further, busy doctors and experts will now have to attend two separate hearings for the same issue.